evacchi/evacchi.github.io/_drafts/2021-10-12-learn-you-an-actor-system-java-17-switch-expressions.md

 ---
-title:  'Write You A Typed Actor Runtime For Great Good! (with Java 17, records, switch expressions and JBang)'
+title:  'Type You An Actor Runtime For Greater Good! (with Java 17, records, switch expressions and JBang)'
 subtitle: ''
 categories: [Java, Records, JBang]
 date:   2021-11-18